Xueta: Surnames

 The Xueta surnames are Aguiló, Bonnin, Cortès, Fortesa, Fuster, Martí, Miró, Picó, Pinya/Piña, Pomar, Segura, Tarongí, Valentí, Valleriola and Valls, as publicly displayed on the convent of Santo Domingo.

 Picó and Segura are not found among those condemned by the Inquisition, and Valentí, originally the nickname of a family who were then known as Fortesa, is also absent.
 Many of those surnames are also very common in the general population of Catalan-speaking territories.

 The surnames Galiana, Moyà and Sureda figure among the penitents without having been considered Xuetes.

-Numerous surnames in Majorca with clear Jewish origin are present on the island but are not considered to belong to the Xueta community.
+Numerous surnames in Mallorca with clear Jewish origin are present on the island but are not considered to belong to the Xueta community.
 Examples include Abraham, Amar, Bofill, Bonet, Daviu, Duran, Homar, Jordà, Maimó, Salom, Vidal.
-Inquisition registers from the late 15th and early 16th centuries documented more than 330 surnames for those persons condemned in Majorca.
+Inquisition registers from the late 15th and early 16th centuries documented more than 330 surnames for those persons condemned in Mallorca.

 Therefore, Converso origin is not sufficient to be considered Xueta.
 Although Xuetas are descendants of Conversos, only a fraction of Converso descendants are considered Xuetas.